mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 That means on average the algorithm, albeit with its small sample size, has an accuracy 87.5%, which seems pretty decent for a simple language processor.

 ## Full Template Matching Source

+The full template matching source is below, it's full integration with the discord app can be seen in the [GamerBot repo](https://github.com/mattstruble/gamer-bot).

 ```python
 def template_match_hashes(template_hashes, source_hashes, match_percent=0.6):
     """